$B_s \rightarrow D_s^*$ Form Factors for the full $q^2$ range from Lattice QCD: Results

-Here we demonstrate the stability of our analysis to the different choices of correlator fit inputs given in Table\ref{fitparams}.
-We follow the analysis done in~\cite{Harrison:2020gvo} and show that under these variations the total rate of ${B}_s^0\rightarrow D_s^{*-}\ell^+{\nu}_\ell$ decay, i.e. \ $\Gamma\left({B}_s^0\rightarrow D_s^{*-}\ell^+{\nu}_\ell\right)/|\eta_{\mathrm{EW}}V_{cb}|^2(1+\delta_\mathrm{EM})$, is stable.
+Here we demonstrate the stability of our analysis to the different choices of correlator fit inputs given in Table~\ref{fitparams}.
+We show that under these variations the total rate of ${B}_s^0\rightarrow D_s^{*-}\ell^+{\nu}_\ell$ decay, i.e. \ $\Gamma\left({B}_s^0\rightarrow D_s^{*-}\ell^+{\nu}_\ell\right)/|\eta_{\mathrm{EW}}V_{cb}|^2(1+\delta_\mathrm{EM})$, is stable.
 This quantity is obtained by first determining the helicity amplitudes from our form factors and then integrating in $q^2$ over the differential rate they give (see Eqs~(\ref{helicityamplitudes}) and~(\ref{dgammadq2})).
 The results for the differential rates and total rate will be discussed in more detail in Section~\ref{sec:discussion}; here we focus on the stability of the final result under variations of fit choice.

-We first look at the choices of the correlator fit parameters: $\Delta T_\text{3pt}$, $\Delta T_\text{2pt}^{D_s^*}$, $\Delta T^{H_s}_\text{2pt}$, the value of SVD cut and the number of exponentials used in the fit.
+We first look at the choices of the correlator fit parameters: $\Delta T_\mathrm{3pt}$, $\Delta T_\mathrm{2pt}^{D_s^*}$, $\Delta T^{H_s}_\mathrm{2pt}$, the value of SVD cut and the number of exponentials used in the fit.
 In order to verify that our results are independent of such choices we repeat the full analysis using all combinations of the variations listed in Table~\ref{fitparams}.
-The total rate computed using each of these fit variations is plotted in Figure~\ref{gammastabplot}, where we see that our final result is insensitive to such variations.
+The total rate computed using each of these fit variations is plotted in Figure~\ref{gammastabplot}, where we see that our final result is not sensitive to such variations.

 We also look at the dependence of the physical continuum $z$-expansion coefficients, $a_n=b_n^{000}$, on these variations (see Eq.~(\ref{fitfunctionequation})).
 In Figure~\ref{coeffstabplot} we show the variation of the fitted $a_0$ coefficient for the form factors $V$ and $A_1$, as well as the $a_1$ term for $A_1$.
 In these plots we see that these coefficients are very stable to variations of correlator fit inputs.